jghaanstra/android.ipwebcam/README.md

-# android.ipwebcam
+# Android IP Webcam for Homey
-Homey app to control IP Webcam on Android
+Use [Homey](https://www.athom.com/) to control and Android IP Webcam.